dreamcatcher-tech/network/Inbox/2025-08-23 1400 attaching the provider options onto the outside of the container.md

 a user level action that calls system functions would transmit those using actions, so that it can cross the isolation membrane.

-we might as well use the same function message calling code, but do not think it is the same, it is just reusing something convenient.
+we might as well use the same function message calling code, but do not think it is the same, it is just reusing something convenient.j